 1. HDFS vs. Cloud Object Storage

 HDFS is managed by the NameNode, which becomes a bottleneck and a single point of failure at scale.
-S3, ADLS, and GCS scales without hard limits are regionally redundant by default and cost significantly less per gigabyte than on-premise storage.
-Delta Lake, Databricks’ open table format built on Parquet, adds ACID transactions, schema enforcement, and time travel on top — capabilities Hive and HDFS don’t provide natively.
+S3, ADLS, and GCS scale to multi-petabyte deployments without hard limits and offer regional redundancy options at the storage tier, at significantly lower cost per gigabyte than on-premise storage.
+Delta Lake, Databricks’ open table format built on Parquet, adds ACID transactions, schema enforcement, and time travel on top, capabilities Hive and HDFS don’t provide natively.

 2. MapReduce-Based Ecosystem vs. Spark-Based Platform